At 100, we believe that working in the Public Realm is a privilege. This is where our design has the biggest impact on the largest quantity of people.

 3_ Pop & Controversial: Simple shape to be understood at the first glance (pop) disrupting in a known cityscape that belongs to everyone (controversial).

-Throughout this text, I have explored some issues of urban inhabitability in today’s developing cities, and I have also touched on the numerous challenges our studio faces as we try to provide solutions for these problems.
-Our studio is a reaction and response to this generation of overstimulation, and we believe that in spite of the constraints holding us back, our work is an important answer to contemporary urban issues.
-We believe that our work can help make cities better.
-We have witnessed firsthand the joy our projects bring to the public – the way they can turn neglected city space into places of color, stimulation and social interaction, and ultimately invite people to reclaim these urban areas for themselves.
-Our interventions bring new colors, functions and character to city space, and can therefore be understood as a form of urban celebration.
+We have witnessed firsthand the joy our projects bring to the public – the way they can turn neglected city spaces into places of color, stimulation and social interaction, and ultimately invite people to reclaim these urban areas for themselves.
+We usually say that “we sell happiness”, because our interventions bring new colors, functions and character to the city scape, and can therefore be understood as a form of urban celebration.

 Written, designed and developed by 100.